This post has been updated to reflect the recent changes to the Main Street Lending Program, as of June 8th, 2020.

 Where/When/How do I apply?

 Prospective borrowers will apply through participating banks, credit unions, and savings associations.
 Much like the PPP, your best is going to be the lender you are currently working with, assuming they are participating.
 It appears that participation from lenders is not going to be as widespread as it was for the PPP.
 Also, within the Fed’s framework, expect each bank to have slightly different application processes and documentation requirements.
-The program is expected to go live the week of June 8th, 2020.
+The program is expected to go live around mid-June 2020.

 Are there additional fees?
 What’s in it for the lenders?